freemanpeterson/SWIFTPowershell/README.md

 #### Notes:              Most of the script functionaly depends on FQDN as ComputerName.
 ####                     Example: Computer.Domain.Com

-This module is not part of SolarWinds TradeMark.
+This module is not part of SWIFT or SolarWinds TradeMark.
 This requires SWISPowershell to be installed.

 This module is designed to make system administration easier.
 I plan to add in functionality as time goes on(Stay Tuned!)